These closures are from Mar 1, 2023 and extending until July 15, 2023.

-(I’m not affiliated with Yosemite Mountaineering School, and am not doing guiding at this time).
-The YMS guides I recommend are:
+I’m not affiliated with Yosemite Mountaineering School, and am not doing guiding at this time.

 The Yosemite Mountaineering School(209-372-8344) provides all the gear and expertise if you are interested in a guided climb.
 YMS occassionally offers weekend ‘Bigwall Clinics’ that are taught by seasoned El Cap veterans and are an awesome way to get to know the world of bigwall climbing.
 YMS is the only legal guiding service for bigwalls in Yosemite.
 Standard rates are $800-$1200/day for bigwall climbs.